 \subsection{Redshift estimation}

 Based on the UV to MIR photometric catalog, we first estimate the photometric redshifts by running SED fitting with EAZY \citep{Brammer2008}.
-Before SED fitting, the galactic extinctions of all flux measurements are corrected using the dust map from \citet{Schlafly2011}.
+Before SED fitting, Galactic extinction for all flux measurements is corrected using the dust maps from \citet{Schlafly2011}.
 For flux densities with SNR$<2$, we consider them to be unreliable and only use their value of $3 \times {f_{{\rm{err}}}}$ as the upper limits.
 For the other flux densities from high-resolution data and low-resolution data, we apply $5\%$ and $10\%$ systematic error floors, respectively.
 Then, we adopt the \_blue\_sfhz\_13 template library, which contains models dominated by strong emission lines, to obtain the minimum ${\chi ^2}$ redshifts with EAZY in the extended redshift range $z = 0-16$.

 In addition to the photometric redshifts, we collect the available spectroscopic redshifts for our catalog.
 We first collect all publicly available JWST spectroscopy in the PRIMER-COSMOS and UDS fields from the DAWN JWST Archive (DJA v3.0).
 These JWST spectra have been reduced with the \textit{MSAEXP} pipeline \citep{msaexp} following the methods described in \citet{degraaff2024} and \citet{Heintz2024}.
 For the galaxies without JWST spectroscopy, we further search for the spectroscopic redshifts measured by other telescopes.
-In PRIMER-COSMOS, \citet{Khostovan2025} collects the spectroscopic redshifts from 108 different programs observed in the last 20 years.
+In PRIMER-COSMOS, \citet{Khostovan2025} collected spectroscopic redshifts from 108 different programs observed in the last 20 years.
 In PRIMER-UDS, we use the spectroscopic redshifts collected by the FENIKS catalog \citep{Zaidi2024} and the VLT/VIMOS spectroscopy from the VANDELS survey \citep{Talia2023}.
 Combining those surveys, 10551 galaxies are found to have spectroscopic redshifts with high confidence levels, including 5379 in COSMOS and 5172 in UDS.